 What obstacles or problems is my protagonist facing?

-How will my protagonist need to change, or do differently, in order to overcome the obstacles or problems being faced?
+How will my protagonist need to change, or what will he or she need to do differently, in order to overcome the obstacles or problems being faced?